-I am currently working as a Controller for the Integration Divison of Advantage Security, Inc. in the Aurora, Colorado.
+From July, 2017 through October, 2022 I worked as a Controller for the Integration Divison of Advantage Security, Inc. in the Aurora, Colorado.
 This gave me the opportunity to get back working with numbers, something I do well.
 I have learned that surveillance cameras are in more places then you think.

 From March, 2014 through June, 2016 I worked for G4S Secure Solutions (USA), Inc. as the Manager of Administration of the Western Region.
 My primary focus in this position was Human Resources.

 From October, 2012 to February, 2014 I worked for U.S. Security Associates.